ytnydv/vs-test-gen-ai/README.md

-# openaitestgen README
+# vstestgenai README

-This is the README for your extension "openaitestgen".
+This is the README for your extension "vstestgenai".
 After writing up a brief description, we recommend including the following sections.

 ## Features